Tommyshub/restaurant/readme.md

 - be able to view information about the food.

-- be able to contact the resturant to ask about my order.
+- be able to contact the restaurant to ask about my order.

-As a resturant owner I want,
+As a restaurant owner I want,

 - to have a menu where my customers can view and order food.